Lmdudester/Python-Sandbox/README.md

 ### 2. Password "Protector" - *passProtect.py*
 * Takes a directory as a command line argument.
-* Traverses and adds sub-folders and files to create a password file collection
+* Traverses and adds sub-folders and files to create a password file collection.
-* Allows access to properly formatted data in each of the files
+* Allows access to properly formatted data in each of the files.
-* Designed to make the addition of a kind of encryption step simple
+* Designed to make the addition of a kind of encryption step simple.

+### 2. BlackJack - *cardGames/blackjack.py*
+* Allows for up to 4 players to play blackjack against a computer dealer.
+* Imlements card, deck and player libraries.
+* Automatically edits prompts based on individual player status.
+* Removes broke players from game without stopping the game.